 The precise role of heterochromatin in the human genome long remained a mystery, as its frequent polymorphisms did not appear to have any functional or phenotypic effect.

-Heterochromatin and euchromatin occupy different nuclear domains.
-HC is usually localised in the periphery of the nucleus and is attached to the nuclear membrane.
+- Heterochromatin and euchromatin occupy different nuclear domains.
+HC is usually localized in the periphery of the nucleus and is attached to the nuclear membrane.
 In contrast, the active chromatin occupies a more central position.

-The peripheral localisation of HC concentrates the active elements towards the centre of the nucleus, allowing the active euchromatin to replicate and be transcribed with maximum efficiency.
+- The peripheral localization of HC concentrates the active elements towards the center of the nucleus, allowing the active euchromatin to replicate and be transcribed with maximum efficiency.

 In most eukaryotes, the centromeres are loaded with a considerable mass of heterochromatin.
 It has been suggested that centromeric HC is necessary for the cohesion of sister chromatids and that it allows the normal dis-junction of mitotic chromosomes.

-In the yeast Schizosaccharomyces pombe, the homologue of the HP1 protein Swi6 is absolutely essential for efficient cohesion of sister chromatids during cell division.
+- In the yeast Schizosaccharomyces pombe, the homolog of the HP1 protein Swi6 is absolutely essential for efficient cohesion of sister chromatids during cell division.

 It is supposed that centromeric HC might, de facto, create a compartment by increasing the local concentration of the centromeric histone variant, CENP-A, and by promoting the incorporation of CENP-A rather than the histone H3 during replication.